flows-network/docs/docs/getting-started/rust/step-by-step-guide.md

 In this tutorial, we will first upload a simple flow function.
 It just parses the event message from GitHub, and then creates a message for the Slack API.
 If you are interested in learning how the code works, please go to the Customize the flow function section.

-[Download the pre-made JavaScript file](https://github.com/second-state/flow-functions/tree/main/getting-started/javascript) on your own computer.
-Click on the **Select an Attachment** to upload the JavaScript file.
+[Download the pre-made wasm file](https://github.com/second-state/flow-functions/blob/main/getting-started/getting_started.wasm) on your own computer.
+Click on the **Select an Attachment** to upload the wasm file.

 ![](getting-started-02.jpg)